alekseyzimin/EviAnn_release/README.md

 # Usage:
 ```
-$ ./build/inst/bin/eviann.sh -h
-Usage: eviann.sh [options]
+Usage: /path/eviann.sh [options]
 Options:
--t <int: number of threads, default:1>
+-t int number of threads, default:1
--g <string: MANDATORY:genome fasta file with full path>
+-g /path/file MANDATORY:genome fasta file
--p <string: file containing list of filenames of paired Illumina reads from RNAseq experiments, one pair of /path/filename per line; fastq is expected by default, if files are fasta, add "fasta" as the third field on the line; if the reads are already aligned in bam format, put /path/filename.bam and add tag "bam" (without quotes) as second field on the line>
--u <string: file containing list of filenames of unpaired Illumina reads from RNAseq experiments, one /path/filename per line; fastq is expected by default, if files are fasta, add "fasta" as the third field on the line; if the reads are already aligned in bam format, put /path/filename.bam and add tag "bam" (without quotes) as second field on the line>
+-r /path/file file containing list of filenames of reads from transcriptome sequencing experiments, default:none

+ FORMAT OF THIS FILE:
+ Each line in the file must refer to sequencing data from a single experiment.
+ Please combine runs so that one file/pair/triplet of files contains a single sample.
+ The lines are in the following format:

+/path/filename /path/filename /path/filename tag
+ or
+/path/filename /path/filename tag
+ or
+/path/filename tag

+ Fields are space-separated, no leading space. "tag" indicates type of data referred to in the preceding fields.
+Possible values are:

+ fastq -- indicates the data is Illumina RNA-seq in fastq format, expects one or a pair of /path/filename.fastq before the tag
+ fasta -- indicates the data is Illumina RNA-seq in fasta format, expects one or a pair of /path/filename.fasta before the tag
+ bam -- indicates the data is aligned Illumina RNA-seq reads, expects one /path/filename.bam before the tag
+ bam_isoseq -- indicates the data is aligned PacBio Iso-seq reads, expects one /path/filename.bam before the tag
+ isoseq -- indicates the data is PacBio Iso-seq reads in fasta or fastq format, expects one /path/filename.(fasta or fastq) before the tag
+ mix -- indicates the data is from the sample sequenced with both Illumina RNA-seq provided in fastq format and long reads (Iso-seq or Oxford Nanopore) in fasta/fastq format, expects three /path/filename before the tag
+ bam_mix -- indicates the data is from the same sample sequenced with both Illumina RNA-seq provided in bam format and long reads (Iso-seq or Oxford Nanopore) in bam format, expects two /path/filename.bam before the tag

+ Absence of a tag assumes fastq tag and expects one or a pair of /path/filename.fastq on the line.

--e <string: fasta file with transcripts from related species>
+-e /path/file fasta file with assembled transcripts from related species
--r <string: fasta file of protein sequences from related species>
+-p /path/file fasta file with protein sequences from (preferrably multiple) related species, uniprot proteins are used of this file is not given>
--m <int: max intron size, default: 100000>
+-m int max intron size, default: 250000
+--eviprot use eviprot instead of miniprot for protein-to-genome alignments, this is much slower but more accurate, default: not set
--l <flag: liftover mode, optimizes internal parameters for annotation liftover; also useful when supplying proteins from a single species, default: not set>
+-l liftover mode, optimizes internal parameters for annotation liftover; also useful when supplying proteins from a single species, sets --eviprot, default: not set
--f <flag: perform functional annotation, default: not set>
+-f perform functional annotation, default: not set
---debug <flag: debug, if used more intermediate output files will be kept, default: not set>
+--debug keep intermediate output files, default: not set
--v <flag: verbose run, defalut: not set>
+--verbose verbose run, default: not set
---version report version
+--version report version and exit, default: not set

--r AND one or more of the -p -u or -e must be supplied.
+-r or -e MUST be supplied.
 ```
 EviAnn saves progress from all intermediate steps.
 If EviAnn run stops for any reason (computer rebooted or out of disk space), just re-run the same command and EviAnn will pick up from the latest successfuly completed stage.